capsule-corp-ternoa/ternoa-js/README.md

 #### Ecosystem

-Our ecosystem of NFT-based Dapps keeps growing day after day.
+Our ecosystem of NFT-based dApps keeps growing day after day.
 Our SDK relies upon the most popular high-level languages, allowing us to tap into the world’s largest pool of existing developers, thereby minimizing the transition period.

 ### Contribution Guidelines